Silvestre08/AspNet/WebApi/OAuth2AndOpenId/README.md

 Go here..

 ## Managing users
 Openid connect does not directly deal with credentials.
-What this means, is that the means of authentication of an end user, are beyong the scope of teh standard.
-The standar just specifies that a user needs to authenticate of be authenticated, before provifing proof who the user is to the client application.
+What this means, is that the means of authentication of an end user, are beyond the scope of teh standard.
+The standard just specifies that a user needs to authenticate or be authenticated, before provifing proof who the user is to the client application.
+Various means of authentication exist:
+1. Good old user name and password
+2. Biometrics
+3. Providing a smartphone or hardware token, like an authenticator app.
+4. Transaction authentication (finding the ip is from a different location, etc).

+Nowadays, it is more common using more than just one form of authentication, the famous MFA: multi factor authentication.
+We also need to take into account where the credentials are stored.
+Most of the time, locally on the identity provider with a local database.
+Sometimes, in other places, like for example, in active directory.
+In this case, we have active directory integration.
+It is common as well people having accounts in other places like google, facebook, etc that can be used to identify a person.
+So handling all these integrations is another argument to have everything handled centrally at the level of IDP.
+So we can add more providers, more apps, etc.